NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 As the name suggests, it samples the elements sequentially and always in the same order.
 It also has a property named dataset:

-    * dataset: It’s the source from where we can sample the elements.
+    * dataset: It’s the source from which we can sample the elements.

 .. code:: kotlin